 What to expect during the social skills groups

-A speech-language pathologist with special training in social communication disorders leads the group with the assistance of an applied behavior analyst or a rehabilitation aide.
+A speech-language pathologist with special training in social communication disorders leads the group with the assistance of a rehabilitation aide.
 Sessions begin in January and July each year.
 Each session runs for about six months.
 The group meets once per week for 90 minutes.

 Before the program begins, we will evaluate your child to ensure it is the right program for them.
 During the program, families will observe each session, participate in a weekly post-group summary, and will receive feedback and homework assignments to help their child reinforce that week’s lessons.